totalspectrum/spin2cpp/doc/c.md

 ```
 Starts C code in another COG. `func` is the address of a C function which expects one argument, and which will run in another COG (cpu core). `arg` is the argument to pass to the function for this invocation. `stack_base` is the base address of a block of memory to use for the stack. `stack_size` is the size in bytes of the memory.

+This code is a wrapper around `__builtin_cogstart`, which is somewhat easier to use, but is not portable to other C compilers.

 Example:
 ```
 #include <stdio.h>